 Past winner David Huebert shares 5 reasons to enter the CBC Short Story Prize

-When David Huebert won the 2016 CBC Short Story Prize for his story, "Enigma," it kickstarted an unforgettable journey — one that includes seeing his debut short story collection, Peninsula Sinking, coming out later this year.
+When David Huebert won the 2016 CBC Short Story Prize for his story, Enigma, it kickstarted an unforgettable journey — one that includes saw his debut short story collection, Peninsula Sinking, get published.

 1. You'll reach new readers